seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **DUKE VINCENTIO**
 For this new-married man approaching here,
-Whose salt imagination yet hath wrong’d
+Whose salt imagination yet hath wrong'd
 Your well defended honour, you must pardon
-For Mariana’s sake: but as he adjudged your brother,–
+For Mariana's sake: but as he adjudged your brother,--
 Being criminal, in double violation
 Of sacred chastity and of promise-breach
-Thereon dependent, for your brother’s life,–
+Thereon dependent, for your brother's life,--
 The very mercy of the law cries out
 Most audible, even from his proper tongue,
-‘An Angelo for Claudio, death for death!’
+'An Angelo for Claudio, death for death!'
 Haste still pays haste, and leisure answers leisure;
 Like doth quit like, and MEASURE still FOR MEASURE.
-Then, Angelo, thy fault’s thus manifested;
+Then, Angelo, thy fault's thus manifested;
 Which, though thou wouldst deny, denies thee vantage.
 We do condemn thee to the very block
-Where Claudio stoop’d to death, and with like haste.
+Where Claudio stoop'd to death, and with like haste.
 Away with him!

 **MARIANA**